SQE Assessment Regulations

 evidence of bias in the conduct of the assessment; or

-subject to the Fit to Sit Policy and these Assessment Regulations a candidate's illness or other personal circumstances beyond his/her reasonable control
+subject to the Fit to Sit Policy and these Assessment Regulations a candidate's illness or other personal circumstances beyond their reasonable control

 which materially and adversely affects a candidate's marks or performance in the assessment.